 Waldenstrom’s macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with the disease.
 The chance of developing Waldenstrom’s macroglobulinemia increases as people age, and the average age people are diagnosed with Waldenstrom’s macroglobulinemia is in the mid-60s.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for people with Waldenstrom’s macroglobulinemia is about 78%.
 However, it is important to note that survival rates vary based on a number of individual factors, including the patient’s age, how much the disease has spread at the time of diagnosis, and whether the patient has other medical problems.

-It is important to remember that statistics on how many people survive this type of cancer are an estimate.
+It is important to remember that statistics on how many people survive this type of cancer are an estimate, and often don’t reflect the benefits of newer treatments.
 The estimate comes from data based on people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with Waldenstrom’s macroglobulinemia.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics.